 There is terrain for all standards, but beginners and intermediates will have a ball here with a ton of groomers (and, of course, mogul fields too) and several good beginner areas.

 Shiga Kogen differs greatly to its close neighbor, Hakuba.
-It hasn’t seen any investment and development by Westerners and the Japanese easily outnumber the tourists on the slopes.
-Visitors will find that not a ton of English is spoken, even in some of the main hotels, but there are enough signs in English to get by, on and off the mountain.
+It hasn’t seen any investment and development by Westerners and the Japanese (in particular groups of Japanese school children) easily outnumber the tourists on the slopes.
+Visitors will find that not a ton of English is spoken, even in some of the main hotels but there are enough signs in English to get by, on and off the mountain.
 A visit to Shiga Kogen will certainly be a more authentic Japanese experience.
 Note: By authentic we don’t mean historical or traditional Japanese (like Nozawa Onsen) with shrines and older style buildings - it’s just genuinely Japanese.

 Due to its spread-out nature there’s no main “heart” to Shiga Kogen.
 The closest thing to a village is the collection of hotels at Ichinose (pronounced Itchy-nosay) where there are a couple of decent restaurants, a pub and a karaoke bar.
 Since there is no public transport late at night these are only enjoyed by those within walking distance (or with a generous hotelier willing to shuttle them).
 Don’t expect any retail or spa therapy and there are only a few non-skiing activities to choose from in the valley.
 In general, Shiga Kogen is quiet and laid-back, and when not skiing, guests will spend much of their time relaxing in their hotel.
 Bring a few good books (or an iPad loaded with movies)!

 Shiga Kogen is characterized by its spread along several valleys, wide groomers and interconnecting runs.
 Skiers will spend the first few days studying their piste maps with great curiosity and occasional frustration as they try to figure out what connects, where and how.
-All 21 resorts are able to be skied on the one ticket, which costs about ¥5000 for one day in 2014/15 (¥2500 for a child).
+All 21 resorts are able to be skied on the one ticket.
 It also includes the free shuttle bus that connects all resorts (usually with a connection in Hasuike).
 The shuttle bus timetable and map on the reverse side of the piste map are equally as confusing.

 Shiga Kogen is excellent for beginners as most of the areas have green (beginner) slopes.
-There are several ski schools with English speaking instructors (though you may be required to take a private lesson) and magic carpets, particularly at Ichinose, Hasuike and Okushigakogen.
+There are several ski schools with English speaking instructors (though you are likely required to take a private lesson to guarantee an English speaker) and magic carpets, particularly at Ichinose, Hasuike and Okushigakogen.
 You can book lessons via Scout as part of a Shiga Kogen Package.

 Intermediates and lower advanced skiers and boarders will have a field day.
 A group with a wide variety of skiers will be able to ski almost every run together as there is usually an easy way for the less confident to get down.

-Advanced skiers will have to settle for cruising since there are only a few steep runs and tree skiing is difficult – not only is the terrain a little mellow for serious deep powder skiing, but skiing in the trees is banned and fairly strictly enforced.
-We’ve heard that the areas of Kumanoyu (where snowboarders are banned) and Shibutoge would be the most liberal as far as this rule goes.
+Advanced skiers will have to settle for cruising since there are only a few steep runs and tree skiing is difficult – not only is the terrain a little mellow for serious deep powder skiing, but skiing in the trees is banned in some areas We’ve heard that the areas of Kumanoyu (where snowboarders are banned) Okushiga Kogen and Shibutoge would be the most liberal as far as this rule goes.

 Shiga Kogen is a great place for families, particularly those who want to have more of a real taste of Japan.
 It’s probably not the best choice for families with really young kids, but for an adventurous family that is happy creating its own entertainment at night, it will be perfect.

 For families that don’t mind being a bit away from it all (and particularly if you do have younger kids), staying in the Okushigakogen Resort would be really easy – there are two main hotels and they’re right at the base where there’s a good ski school, children’s play area, ski rentals and café (great if parents need to take it in turns to ski/babysit).
 Although it takes a little longer to access the rest of the ski areas, parents will be able to have a good variety of skiing not far away (particularly when they open up the trees).
-Our pick for families would be the Okushigakogen Hotel, since it has a French restaurant (great for fussy eaters), big family rooms and lots of English-speaking staff.Search Hotels
+Hotel Grand Phenix has a swimming pool which may help eat up some time in the evenings, and both hotels in the area have nice lounge areas for hanging out in, or for gathering with other families.Search Hotels

 and Deals >